bebo-dot-dev/m3u-epg-editor/README.md

 optional arguments:
   -h, --help            show this help message and exit --json_cfg [JSON_CFG], -j [JSON_CFG]
-                        A json input configuration file containing argument values --m3uurl [M3UURL], -m [M3UURL]
+                        A json input configuration file containing argument values.
+  --m3uurl [M3UURL], -m [M3UURL]
-                        The url to pull the m3u file from --epgurl [EPGURL], -e [EPGURL]
+                        The url to pull the m3u file from.
+Both http:// and file:// protocols are supported.
+  --epgurl [EPGURL], -e [EPGURL]
-                        The url to pull the epg file from --groups [GROUPS], -g [GROUPS]
+                        The url to pull the epg file from.
+Both http:// and file:// protocols are supported.
+  --groups [GROUPS], -g [GROUPS]
                         Channel groups in the m3u to keep or discard.
 The default mode is to keep the specified groups, switch to discard mode with the -gm / --groupmode argument
   --groupmode [GROUPMODE], -gm [GROUPMODE]